Apprenticeships information for employers

 • Once you reach two year’s worth of the levy money any unspent is taken back by Government, monthly.
 You add to it monthly and it gets taken away monthly.
 Training providers are also paid monthly (which can be an advantage if your apprentice leaves the programme, you do not owe any more than the months they were on it.)

-• Many agencies have two year’s worth of levy money unused and it is estimated that our industry gives back at least 80% to Government.
-Some Finance Directors see it just as a tax and are not convinced by apprenticeships – they can, very unfairly, be seen as just adding to the headcount someone who will have to spend 20% of their time at off the job learning and will take at least a year to be useful.
+• Many agencies have two year’s worth of levy money unused and it is estimated that our industry gives back 78%, £5.6M (IPA 2024 Census) to Government.
+Some Finance Directors see it just as a tax and are not convinced by apprenticeships – they can, very unfairly, be seen as just adding to the headcount someone who will have to spend 6 hours of their time on off-the-job learning and will take at least a year to be useful.

 Non levy payers:

-• Agencies who do not qualify for the levy have an advantage in that they can apply to Government to pay for 95% of an apprentice’s training and may be able to benefit from the levy transfer to pay the other 5%
+• Agencies who do not qualify for the levy have an advantage in that they can apply to Government to pay for 95% of an apprentice’s training and may be able to benefit from the levy transfer to pay the other 5%.
+In addition, they can receive 100% if the apprentice is under 25.

 Everyone: